Phuire-Research/.github/profile/README.md

 * **Autonomous Baseline Intelligence** - A specific implementation of the "Unified Turing Machine," that represents a clockwork form of intelligence that may be atomically deployed with a specific set of instructions.

 ## The Power of Sets of Concepts
 No matter how complicated the world gets.
-It would be difficult to find a simpler abstraction that Car + Plant = Flying Car.
+It would be difficult to find a simpler abstraction than Car + Plant = Flying Car.
 The method of organizing testable concepts and the greater than the sums orchestration of their qualities.
 Allows this to be possible.
 And would be considered a new Unified Conceptual Formula.
 The difference between generative intelligence, and this format.
 Is the entire how of that formula be generated and returned upon request.

 ## For every mountain top, the next comes into view.
 This technological singularity that Artificial Intelligence represents is not the first humanity has experienced.
 Looking back we can note pivots in human understanding such as the printing press, industrial revolution, and internet as their own technological singularities that changed the fabric of society.
 And ultimately resulted in a new complexity of scales that brought new benefits and altered the rules of civilization to afford for the increase of productivity that these innovations created.
 That productivity is merely energy or entropy as it is the description of some movement.